zuniverse/full-async-await-set-timeout-snippet/README.md

 # full-async-await-set-timeout-snippet

-setTimeout in a full async await enironment is a nightmare.
+setTimeout in a full async await environment is a nightmare.
 Here is a personal solution.

 ```js
     /**